JhowPuscan/JhowPuscan/README.md

 - 📫 How to reach me: **jdpuscan@gmail.com**

 ## 🚀 What I Do
-I'm a **Computer Systems Engineer** with proven experience in developing scalable, enterprise-grade solutions.
+I'm a **Computer Systems Engineer** with a **Technical Degree in International Business Administration**, bringing a unique blend of technical expertise and business acumen to software development.
 I specialize in **Full Stack Development**, **Progressive Web Applications (PWAs)**, and **Business Process Automation**, delivering measurable improvements of 30-70% in operational efficiency for SMBs and enterprise clients.

 ## 🛠️ Tech Stack